Sheila Rogers, Chair

 Gail Parker, Corresponding Secretary

-As a former educator and middle school administrator in the East Hampton District for 38 years, Gail was well aware of what the library could and could not provide for students.
-She joined the Library Board to galvanize support for children’s services.
-She feels strongly that additional space and additional resources are necessary to meet the needs of the youngsters in the community.
-Currently, Gail serves on the Book Sale, Personnel and Special Events Committees.
-Having lived in East Hampton more than 40 years, Gail has volunteered her time for a variety of local organizations, the LVIS, Guild Hall, St. Luke’s Church, Fighting Chance, and she presently sits on the board of East Hampton Healthcare Foundation.
-Gail is now pursuing a second career in Real Estate with Hamptons Realty Group in Amagansett.
+As a former educator and middle school administrator in the East Hampton District, Gail originally joined the Library Board to galvanize support for children’s services.
+Currently Gail serves on the Buildings and Grounds Committee, working to secure a new Children’s Courtyard Garden, and Co-Chairs the Book Sale Store with Board member Debbie Walter.
+Having lived in East Hampton more than fifty years, Gail has volunteered her time for a variety of local organizations, the LVIS, Guild Hall, St. Luke’s Church and Fighting Chance.
+Gail is presently an active member of the East Hampton Garden Club and sits on the board of the East Hampton Healthcare Foundation.

 Diana Dayton Deichert